 Many of the nation's leading healthcare experts recommend our systems of care include a combination of health and community-based interventions, including community-based chronic disease self-management programs, to address the growing prevalence of chronic conditions.
 One example of such a program is The Stanford University Chronic Disease Self-Management Program developed with funding from the Agency for Healthcare Research and Quality.
 The Stanford program emphasizes patients' role in managing their illnesses and building self-confidence so they can be successful in adopting healthy behaviors.
-The program consists of workshops conducted once a week for two and a half hours over six

-First Consulting Group & American Hospital Association.
-(2007).
-When I'm 64: How boomers will change health care.
-Chicago, IL weeks in community-based settings such as senior centers, congregate meal programs, faith-based organizations, libraries, YMCAs, YWCAs, and senior housing programs.
+The program consists of workshops conducted once a week for two and a half hours over six weeks in community-based settings such as senior centers, congregate meal programs, faith-based organizations, libraries, YMCAs, YWCAs, and senior housing programs.
 People with varying chronic health conditions attend workshops led by trained and certified facilitators.
 Program facilitators often struggle with chronic illness themselves, making it easier for them to relate to program participants.

 Topics covered include: